Commodore-Bench/8bitshowandtell/README.md

 ***

-Episode 5 - the Random SID generator
+Episode 5 - the Random SID generator<br />
 Episode 7 - Introduction to Assembly

 ***